Dec 11, 2025

 I regularly mentor people new to programming, teaching them how to craft working systems.
 This is less about teaching people to write code and more about teaching them why we care about source control, how to think about configuration, how to and why to automate testing, and how to think about software systems and data flow at a higher level.
 I strongly believe that software development needs a formal apprenticeship program, and mentoring has done a lot to validate that belief.

-As an engineering manager at Ada, I lead a team of engineers to build an internal platform for chat applications.
+As an engineering manager at Ada, I led a team of engineers to build an internal platform for chat applications.
 Our goal was to enable growth into new markets, by making it possible to extend Ada’s product in novel ways based on the needs of new customers.

-During my tenure the team set out on building an event processing system based on Kafka, intended to decouple the company’s in-house chat frontend from the response generation services and to become the common interface for other customer service platforms, so that Ada could intervene to assist customers via email, phone, and other services our customers might already be using.
+During my tenure, the team set out on building an event processing system based on Kafka, intended to decouple the company’s in-house chat frontend from the response generation services and to become the common interface for other customer service platforms, so that Ada could intervene to assist customers via email, phone, and other services our customers might already be using.

 As a lead developer (2015-2018), I worked on the Heroku build system, which ingests code from end users and deploys that code to applications running on the Heroku platform.
 As part of that work, we implemented a number of features to control abuse, support language-specific features and needs, and to develop new ways to deploy code to Heroku.

-During the five years I was with the company, it grew from a 20-person one-room organization to a healthy, growing two-hundred-person technology company.
+While I was with the company, it grew from a 20-person one-room organization to a healthy, growing two-hundred-person technology company.
 As an early employee, I had my hand in many, many projects and helped the development team absorb the massive cultural changes that come with growth, while also building a SaaS product that let others realize their dreams.
 Some highlights:

 You can get in touch by email at owen@grimoire.ca.
 I’d love to hear from you.